matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 }
 ```

 ### toString

 ### equals
-- Check whether one object can be equal to another
+- Check whether one object can be equal to another.
-- Equals method implemented in Object class, check whether two references to object are identical
+- Equals method implemented in Object class, check whether two references to object are identical.
-- Override equal method if you want to check equality based on state of object
+- Override equal method if you want to check equality based on state of object.
-- Two object are equals when they have the same value
+- Two object are equals when they have the same value.
 - Equals method is used when we compare two objects.
-Default implementation of equals method is defined in Object class
+Default implementation of equals method is defined in Object class.
-- Two object references are equals only if they are pointing to the same object
+- Two object references are equals only if they are pointing to the same object.
-- We need to override equals method, if we would want to compare the contents of an object
+- We need to override equals method, if we would want to compare the contents of an object.
-- We can override equals method in the class to check the content of the objects
+- We can override equals method in the class to check the content of the objects.
-- The implementation of equals method checks if the id's of both objects are equal, if so return true
+- The implementation of equals method checks if the id's of both objects are equal, if so return true.

 ```java
 @Override